Raku/App-Rakubrew/README.md

 Rakudo brew has two modes of operation: `env` and `shim`.

-In `env` mode rakudobrew modifies the `$PATH` variable as needed when switching between versions.
+In `env` mode rakubrew modifies the `$PATH` variable as needed when switching between versions.
 This is neat because one then runs the executables directly.
 This is the default mode on \*nix.

-In `shim` mode rakudobrew generates wrapper scripts called shims for all executables it can find in all the different Rakudo installations.
+In `shim` mode rakubrew generates wrapper scripts called shims for all executables it can find in all the different Rakudo installations.
 These shims forward to the actual executable when called.
 This mechanism allows for some advanced features, such as local versions.
-When installing a module that adds scripts one must make rakudobrew aware of these new scripts.
+When installing a module that adds scripts one must make rakubrew aware of these new scripts.
 This is done with

 ```
-$ rakudobrew rehash
+$ rakubrew rehash
 ```
 In `env` mode this is not necessary.

 ## Registering external versions

-To add a Rakudo installation to rakudobrew that was created without rakudobrew one should do:
+To add a Rakudo installation to rakubrew that was created without rakubrew one should do:

 ```
-$ rakudobrew register name-of-version /path/to/rakudo/install/directory
+$ rakubrew register name-of-version /path/to/rakudo/install/directory
 ```

-## Upgrading your Perl 6 implementation
+## Upgrading your Raku implementation

 ```
-$ rakudobrew build moar
+$ rakubrew build moar
 ```

-## Upgrading rakudobrew itself
+## Upgrading rakubrew itself

 ```
-$ rakudobrew self-upgrade
+$ rakubrew self-upgrade
 ```

-## Uninstall rakudobrew and its Perl 6(s)
+## Uninstall rakubrew and its Raku(s)

-To remove rakudobrew and any Perl 6 implementations it's installed on your system, just remove or rename the `~/.rakudobrew` directory.
+To remove rakubrew and any Raku implementations it's installed on your system, just remove or rename the `~/.rakubrew` directory.

 ## Specifying custom git path